Paralegal Schools in Wyoming

-Students at Central Wyoming College can earn an Associate of Arts (AA) in Pre-Legal Studies.
+Students at Central Wyoming College (CWC) can earn an Associate of Arts (AA) in Pre-Legal Studies.
 The program is designed for students seeking a broad educational foundation in law.
-The curriculum starts with general education courses in a wide range of subjects as well as written and oral communications.
-Pre-Legal Studies majors then complete courses in legal subjects such as Politics and Judicial Process, Criminal Legal Procedures, Law of Evidence, and Business Law.
+The curriculum starts with general education courses in a wide range of subjects, including arts, math, and oral communications.
+Pre-Legal Studies majors then complete courses in legal subjects such as Politics and Judicial Process; Criminology; Law of Evidence; and Intro to Persuasion.
 Coursework provides an overview of the legal system in the United States and allows students to explore different subspecialties within the law.
-Graduates from this program may use the associate degree as the foundation for further study in the law, and many academic credits can transfer to a four-year program.
+Graduates from this program may use the associate degree as a foundation for further study in the law.
 Other graduates may choose to find entry-level positions as paralegals or legal assistants, victim advocates, and in other related roles.

 Laramie County Community College

-Casper College offers a hybrid online Associate of Arts (AA) in Paralegal Studies focused on research practices and skills within the paralegal field.
-The degree program can be completed 70% online with some on-campus classroom requirements.
+Casper College offers a hybrid online ABA-approved Associate of Arts (AA) in Paralegal Studies focused on research practices and skills within the paralegal field.
+The degree program can be completed at least 70% online, with 30% or less to be completed on-campus.
 Students will develop legal research skills, fact investigation techniques, and professional technical skills.
+They will also have access to Westlaw and will learn how to use the software with proficiency.
 Paralegal-specific courses teach students to prepare legal documents, organize case files, analyze dispositions, and draft wills, contracts, and other legal documents.
-The Casper College paralegal program also emphasizes career development, offering students job and internship placement assistance through counseling and networking.
-Students are additionally encouraged to take the exam to become a Certified Paralegal, a nationally-recognized professional credential.
-Test dates are offered three times a year through the college.
-The AA degree in Paralegal Studies from Casper College has been approved by the American Bar Association (ABA).
+The Casper College paralegal program also emphasizes career development, offering students job and internship placement assistance.
+Students are additionally encouraged to take the exam to become a Certified Paralegal (CP), a nationally-recognized professional credential.
+An ABA-approved post-bachelor’s Paralegal Certificate is offered as well.

-Sheridan and Gillette College, part of the Northern Wyoming Community College District, offers an Associate of Arts (AA) and an Associate of Science (AS) in General Studies degree.
-This program can be completed at Sheridan College, Gillette College, and entirely online.
+The Northern Wyoming Community College District (NWCCD) offers an Associate of Arts (AA) and an Associate of Science (AS) in General Studies degree that can be completed at Sheridan College, Gillette College, or entirely online.
 Students in the General Studies program complete different college-level course offerings that provide a broad, interdisciplinary understanding of different subjects.
-The curriculum includes general education courses in a number of different areas of study including humanities, sciences, technology, and business.
+The curriculum includes general education courses in a number of different areas of study including arts, mathematics, history, and computer science.
 Through interactive teamwork and classroom assignments, students learn practical skills in communication, critical thinking, and collaboration.
 Many graduates go on to transfer their academic credits to a four-year degree program, allowing them to begin their bachelor’s degree with many of the general prerequisites already completed.
 This program enables students to pursue virtually any career, including paralegal or legal assistant, with practical skills and knowledge that translate to many different fields.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/